RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 The authors of this memo can be contacted via email at ...
 TODO: Add emails of authors prior merging

-Additionally, the RIOT developer community be reached via email at devel@riot-os.org.
+Additionally, the RIOT developer community can be reached via email at devel@riot-os.org.